Particular/docs.particular.net/transports/msmq/discard-expired-messages_ttbr-send_msmqtransport_[1,).partial.md

 snippet: disable-native-ttbr

+> [!WARNING]
-WARN: Messages sent without the native MSMQ TTBR property set cannot automatically be cleaned up by MSMQ.
+> Messages sent without the native MSMQ TTBR property set cannot automatically be cleaned up by MSMQ.
 They will remain in a queue until they are read.
 If they are read by an endpoint running on NServiceBus.Transport.Msmq version 1.0.x or below, messages can be processed even if the TTBR header has expired.